-Tugging at the root, I shook off the dirt and tossed the spent tomato plant in the wheelbarrow.
+Tugging at the root, I shook off the dirt and tossed the scraggly tomato plant in the wheelbarrow.
 I then gathered up the spent cucumber vines and pulled up a few weeds.
 Finally, I untangled the season’s new blackberry canes, tying them up to the trellis to prepare for next spring.

 I stood and surveyed the rest of my garden plot — the okra reaching for the sky, beans producing once again in the moderate fall temperatures, a successful late planting of summer squash, and carrot seedlings planted before summer’s end.
 But having spent the last two weeks clearing out overgrown weeds and spent summer crops, most of the garden area lay bare.

 Suddenly, my late-summer exhaustion gave way to a new excitement and hope.
 My mind bubbled with thoughts and ideas for next year: how I’d do this differently or that better; how I’d scratch this crop altogether and add many more of that one.

 Oh, the possibilities!